jaehooncho26/think-swapper/README.md

       A DRY_RUN mode lets you test the flow without sending real trades.

-      The workflow is stateless — every 10-minute run is independent, so if GitHub skips a run or the VM resets,       the bot continues normally on the next tick.
+      The workflow is stateless — every hour is independent

 # Environment Variables